ss-jam/reserve-gw/README.md

 ### Status:
 Currently, the project includes the interactive initial concept.
 The _first phase_ is to complete the backend result combinations construction for the frontend presentation.
 The _second phase_ would then tackle the semi-autonomous search mechanism, and a _third phase_ would implement a learning knowledge base for users.

+### Building and running:
++ Clone the repository into your **Go src** directory
++ Change the working directory to the reserve-gw directory
++ Execute 'go build ./gateway'
++ Assuming it all builds correctly, execute './gateway'
++ Open a browser tab to localhost:8000/tnsp and begin to use the gateway

+The prototype will start a server listening on the default port.
+The port value for the server is configured to a default value 8000, which can be overridden with a --port <value>
+command line switch.
+The debug messages produced on the console do not yet have (and may never have) a verbosity switch.
+If you change the port number, then browse to localhost:<new port number>/tnsp.